 Opt for a Smart Charger

-Smart chargers are the preferred choice for most users today, thanks to their powerful features and capabilities.
-In contrast, non-smart chargers (or non-programmable chargers) are inexpensive and straightforward to use.
-However, they only offer basic charging functionality and often cannot be adjusted or customized.
+Smart chargers are the industry standard today, thanks to their powerful features and capabilities.
+Non-smart chargers (or non-programmable chargers) might be cheaper and straightforward to use, however, they only offer basic charging functionality, often lack important safety features.
 Investing in a high-quality modern charger will enhance your experience and likely last throughout most of your FPV career.

 A smart charger (or programmable charger) boasts numerous practical features.
 It can charge various battery types, including the popular LiPo and Li-ion used in drones, and allows you to customize charging parameters such as charging current, cell count, and end voltage.
 Additionally, smart chargers feature a display that provides essential information like charging progress, battery voltage, and charging current in real-time.